 Maintenance of pumps, debris basins, dams and storm drain facilities prevents minor storm problems from becoming major flood problems.
 In operation of equipment or blockage caused by trash or mud could unnecessarily result in extensive damage to private property in any part of the District.
-The Operations and Maintenance Program includes the routine maintenance and operations of dams, 264 miles of channels and storm drains, 25 debris basins and several hundred storm drain inlets.
+The Operations and Maintenance Program includes the routine maintenance and operations of dams, 264 miles of channels and storm drains, and 25 debris basins.